ShubhamDoshi126/Local-events-finder-demo/README.md

 # Local Events Finder

 A Python Flask web application that helps users discover local events in their city.
-The app scrapes event data from Eventbrite, displays results in a beautiful Bootstrap interface, and allows users to download event information as PDF reports.
+The app scrapes event data from Eventbrite or uses demo events to showcase the look, displays results in a beautiful Bootstrap interface, and allows users to download event information as PDF reports.

 ## Features